stuartshay/nyc-landmarks-vector-db/docs/terraform_monitoring_setup.md

 - `{log_name_prefix}.errors` - HTTP 5xx errors
 - `{log_name_prefix}.latency` - Request duration
 - `{log_name_prefix}.validation_warnings` - Validation warnings
+- `{log_name_prefix}.vectordb_logs` - Vector database log count

+The configuration also creates a dedicated log bucket and view named `vectordb-view` to surface vector database logs in the Cloud Console.
+You can access it from **Logs Explorer** under the bucket `vectordb-logs`.

 A comprehensive monitoring dashboard with widgets for: